-SS 6 DIMENSIONS AND WEIGHTS
+1660 6 DIMENSIONS AND WEIGHTS

-6.1 Weight of the car including competitor shall be a minimum of 800 (eight hundred) kg at all times during an event with NO tolerance permitted.
+6.1 Weight of the car including competitor shall be a minimum of 800 (eight hundred) kg at all times during an event with NQ tolerance permitted.
 6.2 Wheelbase of the vehicle must be within 50 (fifty) mm of the original manufacturers prescribed specifications 6.3 All four (4) wheels of the vehicle must fit within the body of the vehicle, which determines the maximum dimensions.
 6.4 Maximum width of the vehicle is 2000 (two thousand) mm 6.5 All 4 (four) wheels of the vehicle must fit within the body of the vehicle which determines the maximum dimensions

-SS 7 ENGINE
+1660 7 ENGINE

 7.1 Donor Engines are free provided they are commercially available and do not have sport type applications 7.2 Engine displacement may not exceed 1660cc.
 Only 3 (three) or 4 (four) cylinder 4 (four) stroke engines permitted 7.3 Engines are restricted to 2 (two) valves per cylinder.
 Turbo or super charging is not permitted 7.4 Fuel injection systems are permitted as per below 7.5 Injectors are free but limited to one (1) injector per cylinder only 7.6 Single throttle body on Plenum system may not exceed 70 (seventy) mm.
 The Plenum design is free.
-7.7 Individual throttle bodies of four (4) are permitted and may not exceed 43 (forty-three) mm in size 7.8 Side Draft Carburetors may be modified to be a throttle body but may not exceed 43 (forty-three) mm 7.9 Fuel rails are free of restriction.
+7.7 Individual throttle bodies of four (4) are permitted and may not exceed 43 (forty-three) mm in size 7.8 Side Draft Carburetors may be modified to be a throttle body but may not exceed 40 (forty) mm 7.9 Fuel rails are free of restriction.
 Slide type Throttle Bodies are not permitted 7.10 Side Draught carburetors are restricted to 40 (forty) mm 7.11 Choke tubes sizes are free 7.12 All modifications to the carburetor and jets are permitted provided the carburetor does not measure more than 40 (forty) mm at the throat and butterflies.
-7.13 Ram air systems from positioning of ducting and air filter systems are permitted 7.14 Fasteners on engines are free of restriction 7.15 Remote oil filter housings and aftermarket oil filters are permitted.
+7.13 Ram air systems from positioning of ducting and air filter systems-are permitted 7.14 Fasteners on engines are free of restriction 7.15 Remote oil filter housings and aftermarket oil filters are permitted.
 Oil coolers are permitted

-SS 8 ENGINE POSITIONING - REAR WHEEL DRIVE
+1660 8 ENGINE POSITIONING - REAR WHEEL DRIVE

-8.1 The rear face of the engine where the bell housing and the engine meets will not be more than 600 (six hundred) mm behind the Centre line of the front wheels ----- --- engine and gearbox.
-9.2 This belly plate must be secured using rivets or bolts.
-Cable ties and Tek screws are not permitted.
-It must be effective in containing any fluid that may drip out of the engine and gearbox
+8.1 The rear face of the engine where the bell housing and the engine meets will not be more than 600 (six hundred) mm behind the Centre line of the front wheels ----- ---

-SS 9 BELLY PLATE
+1660 9 BELLY PLATE